What do YULEX products have to do with the EU Deforestation Regulation ("EUDR")?

 Harmonized System (or "HS" codes) codes are a standardized numerical method of classifying traded products.
 It is used by customs authorities around the world to identify products.
 The EUDR lists the following HS codes for natural rubber.
 Some HS codes have "ex" in front of the codes and it means “extract” and such extracted products are covered under the EUDR.

-The below list may change from time to time by an authorized committee of the EUDR.
+Updated October 2024: The below list may change from time to time by an authorized committee of the EUDR.
+According to Section 9 (Scope) of EUDR, only those HS product codes for natural rubber need to comply with EUDR.

-• 4001 Natural rubber, balata, gutta-percha, guayule, chicle, and similar natural gums, in primary forms or in plates, sheets or strip
+• Natural rubber, balata, gutta-percha, guayule, chicle and similar natural gums, in primary forms or in plates, sheets or strip (4001)

-• ex 4005 Compounded rubber, vulcanized, in primary forms or in plates, sheets or strip
+• Compounded rubber, unvulcanised, in primary forms or in plates, sheets or strip (ex 4005)

-• ex 4006 Un-vulcanized rubber in other forms (e.g., rods, tubes, and profile shapes) and articles (e.g., discs and rings)
+• Unvulcanised rubber in other forms (e.g. rods, tubes and profile shapes) and articles (e.g. discs and rings) (ex 4006)

-• ex 4008 Plates, sheets, strips, rods, and profile shapes, of vulcanized rubber other than hard rubber
+• Plates, sheets, strips, rods and profile shapes, of vulcanised rubber other than hard rubber (ex 4008)

-• ex 4010 Conveyer or transmission belts or belting, of vulcanized rubber
+• Conveyer or transmission belts or belting, of vulcanised rubber (ex 4010)

-• ex 4012 Retreaded or used pneumatic tires of rubber; solid or cushion tires, tire treads and tire flaps, of rubber
+• Retreaded or used pneumatic tyres of rubber; solid or cushion tyres, tyre treads and tyre flaps, of rubber (ex 4012)

 4. What about Products or HS Codes not included above?